briardew/codas/README.md

 # CoDAS
-TEST!
 This document covers the basics of downloading, compiling, running, and analyzing results from the Constituent Data Assimilation (CoDAS) applied to the Goddard Earth Observing System (GEOS) on the NASA Center for Climate Simulation (NCCS) Discover supercomputer.
 You’ll need executables for the GEOS General